alexboia/CSharp-PocoCommandLineReader/README.md

 ![Sample usage](/screenshots/Sample.gif?raw=true)

-It is more of a fun project, a lame kata, if you will, to practice the basics, but it has proved useful in some manual testing scenarios.
+It is more of a fun project, a lame kata, if you will, to practice the basics, but it proved useful in some manual testing scenarios as well.
 I do hope it will help others as well.

 ## Support